 Another part of being liturgical is a cycle of seasons in a church year, set apart by colors and focus of Scripture readings:

-Advent blue (month of December)
+Advent blue (December)

 Christmas white (Dec 25-Jan 5)